cian-gmit-da2020/PandS-Projects/README.md

 *This programme uses the datetime module to check the current day of the week and prints different message to the screen if its a weekday or a weekend.*

 - The programme begins by importing the **datetime** module.
-- The programme creates a variable for todays day index using datetime's **now() and weekday()** methods.
+- The programme creates a variable **day** for todays day index using datetime's **now() and weekday()** methods.
-- A list of all the days in order is created.
+- A list **days** is created of all the days of the week in order Mon-Sun.
-- The programme checks the index of today to determine if its a weekday or not and prints an appropriate message depending on the result.
+- The programme then checks the index of today to determine if it's a weekday or not and prints an appropriate message depending on the result.

 # 5. sqroot.py
 [newtons square root method](https://math.mit.edu/~stevenj/18.335/newton-sqrt.pdf)